mskf1383/pashmak/README.md

 9
 ```

-we have 3 operations about section system:
+We have 3 operations about section system:
 - section
 - goto
 - gotoif

 ### section
-this command gets name of section as parameter like above examples. this is for declare the section
+This command gets name of section as parameter like above examples.
+This is for declare the section

 ### goto
 goto gets a name as section name and goto to that section.

 ### gotoif
-gotoif checks `mem` and if mem is True, will go to wanted section. if not, do nothing and continue
+gotoif checks `mem` and if mem is True, will go to wanted section.
+If not, do nothing and continue

-look at this example:
+Look at this example:

 ```bash
 # read age from user